 - Heart problems

 We all have days where our self-image isn’t the best.
 We look in the mirror and sigh because all we see are our flaws.
 We sometimes don’t eat, forget to eat, or eat junk when we’re stressed or have an over-full schedule.
-Though there are signs you can watch for in yourself and your friends to determine an eating disorder, you should remember that few and random occurrences of each do not mean someone is at risk.
+Remember that a few occurrences of each does not mean someone is at risk.

 When the random complaints about weight become all a friend can focus on, or when you notice you’ve started skipping meals and binging on junk food and then feeling guilty afterwards, you may want to approach this topic.
 If you’re worried the behavior in a friend may have been going on long before you noticed, ask them gently about their eating habits.
 If you fear your friend won’t respond well to your concern, or you’re worried they will react poorly, you can contact a professional who will walk you through how to broach the subject.
 It may not be easy for you to get your friend to talk about their problems because no one likes to be told they’re sick.